-The following interview was conducted in 2014 with Scott Hilton Davis, publisher of Jacob Dinezon’s collection of autobiographical short stories, Memories and Scenes: Shtetl, Childhood, Writers.
+The following interview was conducted in 2014 with Scott Hilton Davis, publisher of Jacob Dinezon’s autobiographical short stories, Memories and Scenes: Shtetl, Childhood, Writers.

 Who was Jacob Dinezon?